junxit/us-congress-bills-114/metadata.md

 - 2015-02-03 — Introduced in Senate
 - 2015-02-03 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S738)
+- 2015-02-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-02-04 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-02-04 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S798)
+- 2015-02-04 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S798)